Chart Color Schemes

 Glen Osmond features high concentrations of family households, with a higher-than-average median household size

 Family households account for 79.7% of all households, including 43.6% couples with children, 28.6% couples without children, and 7.8% single parent families.
-Non-family households constitute the remaining 20.3%, with lone person households at 16.7% and group households comprising 2.4%.
+Non-family households make up the remaining 20.3%, with lone person households at 16.7% and group households comprising 2.4%.
 The median household size is 2.8 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households